 Video Game Addiction Help: Starting the Conversation with your Child

 When seeking video game addiction help, one of the most common questions parents have is, “How do I tell my child they are going to get treatment?”
-The best answer for this question is as varied as the types of families we encounter.
+The best answer to this question is as varied as the types of families we encounter.
 Simply put, there is no one-size-fits-all answer.

 There are several factors to consider here.
-First and foremost, Summerland Camps is in a different category as intensive inpatient “locked” facilities.
+First and foremost, Summerland Camps are in a different category as intensive inpatient “locked” facilities.
 We are a behavior change camp which utilizes a coaching philosophy where individual therapy is also available.

 The tone of the program at Summerland Camps is 100% positive.
-We have exciting and engaging activities from drama and the arts to hiking, swimming, white water rafting, cave exploring, and team challenges using problem solving skills as a group.
+We have exciting and engaging activities from drama and the arts to hiking, swimming, white water rafting, cave exploring, and team challenges using problem-solving skills as a group.
 Campers chose what activities they want to participate in at camp.

 Wait Until the Time is Right